rsyncOSX/RsyncUIdocs/content/post/configfiles.md

 categories = ["general information"] lastmod = "2020-10-23"
 +++
-RsyncUI stores its configurations, schedules and log records and user settings as [JSON](https://en.wikipedia.org/wiki/JSON) files.
-The storage of those files is:
+RsyncUI stores its configurations, log records and user settings as [JSON](https://en.wikipedia.org/wiki/JSON) files.
+The storage of files are:

 `$HOME/.rsyncosx/macserialnumber`

-In the `Settings` and `Info` part the used path for configuration files is shown.
 RsyncUI evaluates the computer mac serial number at startup.

 The catalog `$HOME/.rsyncosx/macserialnumber/` is used because RsyncUI and RsyncOSX shares the path from where configuration files are read and stored.